DarianHarrison/generics/README.md

 # generics

-In my opinion the bellow uncommented code is the most usefulness you can get out of generics with Go, also added a few comments of some shortcommings as of version ```go version go1.19.1 linux/amd64```.
+In my opinion the bellow uncommented code is the most usefulness you can get out of generics with Go, also added a few comments of some shortcomings as of version ```go version go1.19.1 linux/amd64```.

 ```Go